bsvetchine/django-payzen/docs/template_tag.rst

     {% payzen_form object %}

-payzen_form tag renders a hidden form including all PaymentRequest data.
+*payzen_form* tag renders a hidden form including all PaymentRequest data.
 The form is directly submitted to payzen url and the user is redirected to payzen card registration process.

-By default payzen_form will not autosubmit itself.
+By default *payzen_form* will not autosubmit.
 You can do that calling :

 ::